sreakdgeek/Lane_Detection/README.md

 **Finding Lane Lines on the Road**

-This project attempts to detect and annotate lane lines on the road from a Video Stream

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[image2]: ./examples/lane_detection_pipeline.JPG

+This project attempts to detect and annotate lane lines on the road from a Video Stream

+![alt text][image1]

 ---